Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Kinh tế và Đô thịBáo Kinh tế và Đô thị11/03/2025

-Kinhtedothi – On the morning of March 11, within the framework of the 9th Buon Ma Thuot Coffee Festival in 2025, the international trade conference took place at Muong Thanh Hotel with the participation of more than 700 delegates, including many international delegates.
+Kinhtedothi – On the morning of March 11th, as part of the 9th Buon Ma Thuot Coffee Festival 2025, an international trade conference took place at the Muong Thanh Hotel with the participation of over 700 delegates, including many international delegates.

-Co-chairing the conference were the People's Committee of Dak Lak province, the Ministry of Industry and Trade, the Ministry of Agriculture and Environment and the Vietnam Coffee - Cocoa Association (Vicofa).
+The conference was co-chaired by the People's Committee of Dak Lak province, the Ministry of Industry and Trade, the Ministry of Agriculture and Environment, and the Vietnam Coffee and Cocoa Association (Vicofa).

 The conference was attended by many international delegates.